alist-org/alist-replit/README.md

 </a>

 ## Database
-You may need to use another remote MySQL/Postgres database as instance restarts will lose data.
+You may need to use another remote MySQL/Postgres database as local sqlite3 is public for everyone.
 Some Free MySQL/Postgres Databases:

 - https://db4free.net/
 - https://remotemysql.com/